abhirockzz/fn-text2pdf/README.md

 - It's written in Go and uses [gofpdf](https://github.com/jung-kurt/gofpdf) for text to PDF conversion
 - Uses the [OCI Go SDK](https://github.com/oracle/oci-go-sdk) to execute Object Storage read and write operations
+- A custom Dockerfile is used to build the function

 ## Pre-requisites